-Accidents causing damage or injury
+Accidents causing injury or damage

 If you have been injured or your property has been damaged while you were using the road you have the right to make a claim for compensation.
 However, there is no automatic right to compensation.
-The law makes it clear that highway authorities cannot be blamed for everything that happens on their roads.

 Making a claim